Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

-Suppose now that $k$ is fixed and we want to use as few colors as possible without knowing in advance how many points will come, i.e. for $k$ fix we want to minimize $c$ without knowing $N$.
+This gives an algorithm when $c$ is fixed.
+Suppose now that $k$ is fixed and we want to use as few colors as possible without knowing in advance how many points will come, i.e., for fixed $k$ we want to minimize $c$ without knowing $N$.
 To solve this, we alter our previous algorithm.
-(Note that we could also easily adjust the algorithm if for an unknown $N$ we want to minimize $\min(c,k)$, or $ck$, the answer would be still logarithmic in $N$.)
+(Note that similarly it is possible to adjust the algorithm for the cases when for an unknown $N$ we want to minimize $\min(c,k)$, or $ck$, and the answer is still logarithmic in $N$.)
 All this comes with the price of loosing a bit on the base of the exponent.
-The following theorem implies that for $k=2$ (and thus also for any $k\ge 2$) we can color any set of $N=O(1.0905^{ck})$ points and if $k$ is big enough then we can color any set of $N=O(1.1892^{ck})$ points.
+The following theorem implies that for $k=2$ (and thus also for any $k\ge 2$) we can color online any set of $N=O(1.0905^{ck})$ points and if $k$ is big enough, then we can color any set of $N=O(1.1892^{ck})$ points without a monochromatic wedge of size $k$.

-\begin{theorem} For fixed $k\ge 1$ we can color a countable set of points such that for any $c$, and any $n<2^{\lfloor (c+1)/4\rfloor (k-1)}$, the first $n$ points of the set are $k$-properly $c$-colored. \end{theorem}
+\begin{theorem} For fixed $k\ge 1$ we can color a countable set of points such that for any $c$, and any $n<2^{(k-1)\lrceil{(c-3)}{4}+1}-1$, the first $n$ points of the set are $k$-properly $c$-colored. \end{theorem}

-\begin{proof} We need to define a coloring algorithm and prove that it uses many colors only if there were many points.
-The coloring and the proof is similar to the proof of Theorem \ref{constantc}, we only need to change our preferences when coloring and because of this the analysis of the performance of the algorithm differs slightly too.
-We fix a $c$ and an $N< 2^{\lfloor (c+1)/4\rfloor (k-1)}$ for which we will prove the claim of the theorem (the coloring we define can obviously not depend on $c$ or $N$, but it depends on $k$).
-Denote the colors by the numbers $\{1,2,\ldots ,c-1,c,\ldots \}$.
+\begin{proof} We need to define a coloring algorithm and prove that it uses many colors only if there are many points.
+Both the coloring and the proof are similar to those in Theorem \ref{constantc}, we only need to change our preferences when coloring.
+Because of this the analysis of the performance of the algorithm also differs slightly.
+We fix a $c$ and an $N< 2^{(k-1)\lrceil{(c-3)}{4}+1}-1$ for which we will prove the claim of the theorem (the coloring we define will not depend on $c$ or $N$, but only on $k$).
+Denote the colors by the numbers $\{1,2,\ldots,c,\ldots \}$.

-We can suppose again that every new point will be on the actual diagonal.
-When we add a point its color must still be different from its to-be-neighbors' and together with this point we still cannot have a monochromatic wedge of size $k$.
-Our primary preference now is that we want to keep $\lfloor c/4\rfloor$ small where $c$ is the color of the new point (as a number).
-Our secondary preference is that the size of the biggest wedge containing the new point should be small.

-This means that our order of preference is first to have size $1$ wedge of color $1$, then a size $1$ wedge of color $2$, size $1$ wedge of color $3$, a size $1$ wedge of color $4$, a size $2$ wedge of color $1$, $\ldots$, a size $k-1$ wedge of color $1$, size $k-1$ wedge of color $2$, a size $k-1$ wedge of color $3$, a size $k-1$ wedge of color $4$, size $1$ wedge of color $5$, size $2$ wedge of color $5$, $\ldots$ etc. These rules determine our algorithm, now we have to see how effective it is.